A Method to Assess and Argue for Practical Significance in Software Engineering: Introduction

 The most common approach to assessing the significance of findings is built on top of statistical significance, which is extended in a quantitative way.
 A common example are effect size measures (such as Cohen's $d$, or the size of coefficients in a regression model): if the effect size of a technique $A$ is markedly bigger than the one of another technique $B$, this is taken as an indication that $A$ performs better than $B$ in practice.
 This common approach overlooks the issue that assessing practical significance on statistical measures such as effect sizes makes it hard to ensure that the statistics accurately reflect expert knowledge.
 In particular, practitioners (who are the experts) may not be familiar with the nuances of the various statistical techniques and how they are used.

-Another problem is that using effect sizes frames practical significance as a general property~\cite{Tantithamthavorn2018icse-seip}; however, it is much more likely to be a context-dependent property, as whether a technique will be better than another in practice depends on the context where those techniques will be deployed.
+Furthermore, showing statistically that one technique performs better than another one does not automatically mean that this makes a difference in practice.
+Using effect sizes frames practical significance as a general property~\cite{Tantithamthavorn2018icse-seip}; however, it is much more likely to be a context-dependent property, as whether a technique will be better than another in practice depends on the context where those techniques will be deployed.
 Therefore, a quantitative assessment of practical significance should be expressible in terms of (or, at least, clearly connected to) measures in the application domain that are used by the domain experts.
 For example, return on investment, time, and personnel costs are all measures that are appropriate for an evaluation of economic impact.

 Grounding practical significance in domain-specific metrics also supports a clear communication of the expected impact of the solutions that have been empirically assessed; in other words, how each solution would help practitioners~\cite{Storey2017_esem}, and how they could choose the one most appropriate for their needs~\cite{Petersen2014_serp,Siegmund2015_icse}.
 Establishing such a clear communication would ultimately enhance research's long-term impact~\cite{Petersen2014_serp,Engstrom2017_serptest}.